rabieedev1996/GoClean/GoClean.Infrastructure/README.md

 In this approach:

-"SMSService" has an object of "ISMSImpl".
+"SMSService" has an object of "ISMSImpl".<br>
 "SMSIRMethods" implements the "ISMSImpl" interface.

 This design ensures that we adhere to the Open/Closed and Dependency Inversion (DI) principles, while the additional, custom logic is contained within the ServiceImpl directory, keeping the main service logic clean and modular.